sgalles/ceylon-dddsample/README.md

 * the project uses a private Ceylon repository for the JEE modules that were not yet available in Herd.
 * the project does not use the usual [initialization scheme](https://github.com/ceylon/ceylon-sdk/blob/master/source/com/redhat/ceylon/war/WarInitializer.java) of a Ceylon war.
-Instead, it uses a [modified version of this scheme](https://github.com/sgalles/ceylon-dddsample/blob/master/source/dddsample/CeylonInit.java) that has dependencies on Wildfly-specific libraries (the initial scheme did not work when Ceylon code was used too early during the container startup phase).
+Instead, it uses a [modified version of this scheme](https://github.com/sgalles/ceylon-dddsample/blob/master/source/dddsample/CeylonInit.java) that has dependencies on Wildfly-specific libraries (the initial scheme does not work when Ceylon code is executed too early during the container startup phase).
 Instead of using a servlet initialization, this alternate scheme leverages a [CDI Extension](https://github.com/sgalles/ceylon-dddsample/blob/master/resource/dddsample/ROOT/META-INF/services/javax.enterprise.inject.spi.Extension).